 Hooray For What! has serious undertones, but there’s a sense of fun that prevails throughout the entire show.
 Additionally, Arlen’s music adds a sense of simultaneously biting and idyllic magic.
 Pad out the score, fix the weak narrative problems, beef up Chuckles’ part, and cast each role appropriately, and I think you’d have a toe-tapping, thought-provoking, and most importantly, ENTERTAINING night of musical theatre.
 Totally unique, totally engaging.

 Here are a few brief excerpts from Harold Arlen’s home movies of Hooray For What! rehearsals.
 Kay Thompson is still playing Stephanie, but Vance can be seen in the ensemble.
-(For access to the full footage, subscribe and contact me directly.)

 Come back next Monday for a 1938 musical that’s “ripe for revival!”
 And tune in tomorrow for my picks of the best episodes of Dick Van Dyke‘s third season!